Lingkai-Kong/academic-kickstart/content/authors/admin/_index.md

 I develop *reliable* data-driven solutions for *high-stakes* and *uncertain* decision-making scenarios.
 My work is grounded in close collaboration with public sector partners in **public health** and **environmental sustainability**.
 Specifically, I work on the following areas:

 ### 1) Learning with Uncertainty
-Deep models can be confidently wrong.
+Deep models can be confidently wrong, which is risky in high-stakes settings.
 I study how to quantify and calibrate uncertainty—so models can say *“I don’t know”*—and how to use that uncertainty to drive safer downstream decisions.

 - [When in Doubt: Neural Non-Parametric Uncertainty Quantification for Epidemic Forecasting](https://arxiv.org/abs/2106.03904) — NeurIPS’21
 - [Two Birds with One Stone: Enhancing Uncertainty Quantification and Interpretability with Graph Functional Neural Process](https://proceedings.mlr.press/v238/kong24a/kong24a.pdf) — AISTATS’24